|

 After all the uproar dies down,

-just for the sake of the story, you run the risk of leading others into sin,
+the risk of leading others into sin, and that’s scandal (see

 sin.